segunak/bsmp-charlotte/linkedin-information.md

 ---
 layout: page
 nav_exclude: false
-nav_order: 5
+nav_order: 2
-title: Miscellaneous
+title: LinkedIn Information
-description: A page for miscellaneous program information.
+description: A page for LinkedIn information.
 ---

-# Miscellaneous
+# LinkedIn Information

+{: .note }
+> **The 2024 BAM Summer Mentorship Program has ended.
+This page remains accessible for reference purposes only.**

-This page is for miscellaneous program information.
-Scroll through to see what you might find!
+This page is for LinkedIn info related to the program.
+Scroll through to see who you can connect with!

+---

+## Example Profile

+Our example LinkedIn profile, which shows how you can list this program on your profile (and even resume), can be found at [Gojo Groovy](https://www.linkedin.com/in/gojo-groovy-0aa08a320/).

 ---